andrewgugger/virtual_assist/README.md

 - "disable speech" This will disable the speech function. </br>
 - "enable speech" This will enable the speech function. </br>
 - "stop listening" or "disable microphone" will turn off the microphone and the app will no longer be listening. </br>
+- "clear chat" or "clean chat" will delete the conversation history so the LLM and the user cannot see it. </br>
+- "list models" will list the models available to change while the program is running.
+- "change model" will list the models and allow you to change the model.
+Respond with "deep" for deepseek-r1 and "lama" for llama3.2

 ### LLM Commands:
 Say or type these commands (after wake phrase if mic is on):
 - "read this file" will read a file set in the path read_files_path variable.
 You can then ask the virutal assistant questions about this file.
 - "what time is it" The virtual assistant will give you the current time.
+- "clear chat" or "clean chat" will delete the conversation history so the LLM and the user cannot see it. </br>
+- "list models" will list the models available to change while the program is running.
+- "change model" will list the models and allow you to change the model.
+Respond with the exact name of the model when typing (deepseek-r1 or llama3.2).